rzylius/smartMeterBridge_Modbus/README.md

 So, to get good control of what signal we want to send to heatpump, I have this bridge.

+Besides, I was relying on the readings of the household consumption balance from IMEON inverter, but it updates values only every 10 secs or so.

 # Design
 esp32-wroom controller, because it has 3 hw serials and wifi TTL-RS485 two converters, autoflow control